IGME-202-2231/project-2-eastseasaltfishnet/README.md

 - **Object will wall tag**: Any object with a tag of Wall will cause the missile change into Avoiding Walls mode.
 - **Any Collider**: Colliding with any object with a collider will cause the missile to explode.

+#### Separation
+- The missile will have a light separation force from other missile.

 ## HpBox